LED bulbs use 75% less energy than incandescent bulbs — DOE

 What to Read Next

-If you are considering adding storage to your solar array to combat Time-of-Use rates, read our deep dive into the Home Battery Storage Revolution of 2026.
+If you are planning to calculate the payback timeline for your solar system, check out our Solar Panel ROI Timeline.
+To combat Time-of-Use rates with battery storage, read our deep dive Is Home Battery Storage Worth It?.
+To see how tax credits stack, review Section 25C vs 25D Tax Credits Explained.
 To run your exact numbers, use the specialized solar calculators at CalculatorVillage.com.

 About the Expert